 by anthony on 12/05/13 at 2:49 pm

 Designing a website that gives users a pleasant experience requires attention to detail.
-But there are so many aspects to designing a website that it’s hard to remember all the details needed to make it easy to use.
+But there are so many aspects that it’s hard to remember the little details that make a site easier to use.
 Here are a few small, but important user experience details that most websites miss.
 Missing these details can frustrate users and lead to website abandonment.
 Make sure your website handles each of these the right way.

 Mark Visited Links with a Different Color